 The biggest non-comic book attempts to create a shared cinematic universe comes from Universal with what is now being called their Dark Universe.
 In the 1940s, Universal brought a bunch of their regular horror characters – Dracula, the Frankenstein monster, The Wolf Man and to a lesser extent The Invisible Man – together in efforts such as Frankenstein Meets the Wolf Man (1943), House of Frankenstein (1944), House of Dracula (1945) and Abbott and Costello Meet Frankenstein (1948).
 With their Dark Universe, Universal has now conceived a series of big-budget revivals in which the Famous Monsters will crossover and interact.
 The first of these was supposedly Dracula Untold (2014) but that proved a middling box-office flop and has quietly been all but ignored with the announcement of the Dark Universe.
-Universal has announced a slate of other efforts including a remake of Bride of Frankenstein (1935) under Bill Condon starring Angelina Jolie for 2019, which oddly precedes their Frankenstein film to star Javier Bardem, an Invisible Man film with Johnny Depp and further announced reboots of Dr Jekyll and Mr Hyde, The Hunchback of Notre Dame, The Phantom of the Opera and The Creature from the Black Lagoon, even another Van Helsing film.
+Universal has announced a slate of other efforts including a remake of Bride of Frankenstein (1935) under Bill Condon starring Angelina Jolie for 2019 (which oddly precedes their Frankenstein film to star Javier Bardem), an Invisible Man film with Johnny Depp and further announced reboots of Dr Jekyll and Mr Hyde, The Hunchback of Notre Dame, The Phantom of the Opera and The Creature from the Black Lagoon, even another Van Helsing film.
 A photo op was even held with all the stars to announce the Dark Universe.
 Although the question that remains with the box-office flop and critical trashing received by The Mummy is whether any of these will ever see the light of a projector.